 As an F-1 student, it is important to have your immigration documents with you while you travel.
 Your immigration documents include your passport, visa, I-94 card, visa document (I-20), EAD card [if applicable], as well as any other information that can verify your status in the U.S.

 When traveling within the U.S. a travel signature is not required on your documents from the PDSO/DSO.

 Traveling Outside of the U.S.

-If you are traveling outside of the U.S. (including travel to Canada, Mexico and Caribbean) during the semester break and holidays, then you will need a travel signature in order to return to the U.S.
+If you are traveling outside of the U.S. (including travel to Canada, Mexico, and the Caribbean) during the semester break and holidays, then you will need a travel signature in order to return to the U.S.

 A travel signature is valid for 1 year or only 6 months if you are on post-completion F-1 OPT.
 You can request a travel signature on your I-20 on any business day throughout the year and pick up your endorsed document the next business day.

-Note: Travel Signature Day is offered so you can receive special while-you-wait service.
+Note: Travel Signature Day is offered so you can receive a special while-you-wait service.

 F1 Visa Renewal